Jagadesh - Kubernetes Expert

 After working with Kubernetes across multiple distributions and enterprises, I’ve found that the true power of Kubernetes often lies not in its out-of-the-box capabilities, but in its extensibility.
 Custom operators—Kubernetes-native applications that extend the platform’s functionality—have been among the most powerful tools in my arsenal for solving complex operational challenges.

 However, building operators is not a trivial undertaking.
 They’re effectively distributed systems components that need to be resilient, performant, and secure.
-Over the years, I’ve developed a systematic approach to operator development that balances technical elegance with practical business value.
+Over the years, I’ve developed a systematic approach to operator development that balances technical elegance with practical business value, leveraging Go’s strengths throughout.

 In this article, I’ll share my operator development playbook, refined through the creation of over a dozen production operators across various industries.
-Whether you’re considering your first operator or looking to improve your existing development process, these patterns and practices should help you build more effective, maintainable Kubernetes extensions.
+Whether you’re a Go developer looking to extend Kubernetes or a platform engineer considering your first operator, these patterns and practices should help you build more effective, maintainable Kubernetes extensions.

 When to Build an Operator (and When Not To)